 NDA-Specific Strengths:

-• AI Assistant summarizes incoming NDAs and flags non-standard terms
+AI Assistant drafts NDAs, summarizes incoming ones, and flags non-standard terms

-• Unlimited users included on all plans, so NDA creation scales without per-seat cost growth
+Non-seat-based packaging, so NDA creation scales without per-seat cost growth (confirm the seat allowance on your plan)

 Limitations:

-• Templates and workflows can be inflexible when NDA types deviate from standard structures
+Recurring G2 review themes describe templates and workflows as less flexible once NDA types deviate from standard structures

 SpotDraft